List of Mass Effect characters: Original trilogy supporting characters

+Recurring Human characters

 David Anderson

 Captain David Edward Anderson is a protagonist of the novel Mass Effect: Revelation, an experienced N7 marine and Commander Shepard's mentor throughout the Mass Effect trilogy.
 He is also the love interest of Kahlee Sanders.
 In the first game he was relieved of command of the SSV Normandy by Donnel Udina, and the starship was transferred to Shepard's command.
 By the events of Mass Effect 3 he is promoted to the rank of Admiral, and joins Shepard as a temporary squad mate early in the game during the early stages of the Reaper invasion.
 He often appears dressed for battle throughout Mass Effect 3 in simple fatigues that would not reflect his rank, but also would not look out of place in a battlefield.
 Anderson is voiced by Keith David.

 IGN ranked the Finale in Mass Effect 3, where Shepard shares an emotional scene with Anderson and the Illusive Man, among the best moments of the Mass Effect franchise.
 Jason Guisao from Game Informer praised Anderson's characterization as one of the most respectful representations of "blackness" in video games.